-For example, the following header indicates that the request is from a vCloud API version 30.0 client, and will accept any type defined in that API version:
+The second form constrains acceptable responses to a type defined the vCloud API schema.
+For example, the following header indicates that the request is from a vCloud API version 5.6 client, and will accept any type defined in that API version:

-Accept: application/\;version=30.0
+Accept: application/;version=5.6

-Managing Multisite Deployments.

 In general, client requests can access objects defined by any version of the vCloud API that is less than or equal to the version specified in the Accept header.
 See API Versions.

+Note Accept headers of the following form are also allowed in vCloud API requests, but they are not compliant with RFC 2616 and might be rejected by future versions of the vCloud API.

+Accept: application/+xml;version=api-version

 Accept-Encoding By default, the system returns response content as uncompressed XML.
 Compressing the response can improve performance, especially when the response is large and network bandwidth is a factor.
 (Requests cannot be compressed.)
+To request a response to be returned as compressed XML, include the following header:

+Accept-Encoding: gzip

-To request a response to be returned as compressed XML, include the following header: Accept-Encoding: gzip The response is encoded using gzip encoding as described in RFC 1952, and includes the following header: Content-Encoding: gzip In the default configuration, responses smaller than 64KB are never compressed.
+The response is encoded using gzip encoding as described in RFC 1952, and includes the following header:

+Content-Encoding: gzip

+In the default configuration, responses smaller than 64KB are never compressed.

 Accept-Language Message strings in ErrorType responses are localized.
 To specify the language desired in responses, use the Accept-Language request header.

+To request a response with message strings localized to French, use the following header:

+Accept-Language: fr

-To request a response with message strings localized to French, use the following header: Accept-Language: fr Authorization All requests to create a vCloud API session must include an Authorization header of the form prescribed by the identity provider that your organization uses.
+AuthorizationAll requests to create a vCloud API session must include an Authorization header of the form prescribed by the identity provider that your organization uses.
 See Create a vCloud API Session.
-After you have established a session, you can use the value of the X-VMWARE-VCLOUD- TOKEN-TYPE and X-VMWARE-VCLOUD-ACCESS-TOKEN headers in the Session response to construct an Authorization header for use with subsequent requests.

 Content-Type Requests that include a body must include an appropriate HTTP Content- Type header.
 Content types for all elements are listed in the schema reference.
 In addition, the type attribute of a response body indicates the content type of the document.
-For example, this response fragment indicates that the content type associated with a CatalogItem object is application/vnd.vmware.vcloud.catalogItem+xml. <catalogitem type="application/vnd.vmware.vcloud.catalogItem+xml" name="Ubuntu Template with vsftpd" /&gt;</catalogitem

-A POST or PUT request that supplies a CatalogItem in the request body requires the following Content-Type header:

-Content-Type: application/vnd.vmware.vcloud.catalogItem+xml

-When it appears as the value of a Content-Type header or the type attribute of an element in the vCloud API, this string is case-insensitive in requests, and can be returned in either mixed case or lowercase characters in responses. x-vcloud-This header is returned with the Session response after a successful log-in authorization to the integrated identity provider.
-As of API version 30, it is deprecated in favor of the X-VMWARE-VCLOUD-ACCESS-TOKEN value returned when you create a Session.
-If backward compatibility is a concern, you can supply x-vcloud-authorization instead of an Authorization header in most requests that do not fan out to members of an organization or site association.
-See Configuring and Managing Multisite Deployments.
-X-VMWARE-VCLOUD-Unless you are making a request to the same organization that AUTH-CONTEXT authenticated you, you must include this header in the request, specifying a value that is the name of the organization to which you are making the request, and that organization must be associated with the organization that authenticated you.
-See Configuring and Managing Multisite Deployments.
-X-VMWARE-VCLOUD-The value of this header is used to build a request ID returned in the value CLIENT-REQUEST-ID of the X-VMWARE-VCLOUD-REQUEST-ID header (see Response Headers).
+For example, this response fragment indicates that the content type associated with a CatalogItem object is application/vnd.vmware.vcloud.catalogItem+xml. <catalogitem type="application/vnd.vmware.vcloud.catalogItem+xml" name="Ubuntu Template with vsftpd" /></catalogitem A POST or PUT request that supplies a CatalogItem in the request body requires the following Content-Type header: Content-Type: application/vnd.vmware.vcloud.catalogItem+xml When it appears as the value of a Content-Type header or the type attribute of an element in the vCloud API, this string is case-insensitive in requests, and can be returned in either mixed case or lowercase characters in responses. x-vcloud-authorization This header, which is returned with the Session response after a successful log-in, must be included in all subsequent requests from clients that authenticate to the integrated identity provider (see Create a Session Using Basic Authentication) or the SAML identity provider (see Create a Session Using SAML Authentication).
+Note Clients that authenticate to the OAuth identity provider can include either the x-vcloud-authorization header or the OAuth Authorization: Bearer header to authorize a request.
+See Create a Session Using OAuth Authentication.
+X-VMWARE-VCLOUD- CLIENT-REQUEST-ID The value of this header is used to build a request ID returned in the value of the X-VMWARE-VCLOUD-REQUEST-ID header (see Response Headers).
 The value of this header cannot contain more than 128 characters drawn from the set of letters, numbers, and the hyphen (-).
 Values with invalid characters are ignored.
 Values with more than 128 characters are truncated.